Solar Power In Manitoba

 Manitoba Solar Potential

 Like all Prairie provinces, Manitoba is a sunny place with clear skies.
 It ranks third in terms of solar irradiance in Canada—that means it gets more sun exposure than most other provinces.
-The more solar irradiance a province receives, the more solar energy your panels will generate.
+The more solar irradiance a province receives, the more power your panels will generate.
 Winnipeg happens to be the second sunniest city in Canada.

 On average, a 1kW solar energy system in Manitoba can generate up to 1272 kWh annually.
 Solar irradiance is highest in Brandon and Dauphin, and slightly lower in The Pas.
-Winnipeg is in the middle of the pack.

-Provincial Guides & Programs
+Provincial Solar Guides & Programs

 Currently, there are no financial incentives available for solar in Manitoba.
 However, you can take advantage of several financing programs when paying for your solar installation.
 A few examples include: